dolla-consortium/consensus/README.md

 ```
 - We are Recording the meaningful facts happening in the system.
 - We store the transitions (events) of the `Fold` state-machine instead the final state.
-- We are recreating the state-machine from a subset of the events previously stored.
-(Projection)
+- We are recreating a state-machine from an event subset previously stored (Projection).

 Data Flow
-- Packaged into Files called Local Proposal
+- Stage requests collected into files called Local Proposals
-- Broadcasted to other nodes via Proposals
+- Broadcast proposals to other nodes
-- Voted : Accepted/Rejected uniformly by each node.
+- Vote each proposal will be transacted or not
-- Transacted/Executed (Folded) : ``` command -> [event]```
+- Transact proposal requests accepted : ``` request/command -> [event]```
-- Appended : Events Produced by the execution are appended into logs (Event Sourcing)
+- Append events into consortium ledgers

 Requests Types